 Have a large sharps container on hand in case someone brings sharps in container that does not meet DNR standards. (good: thick-walled plastic bottles with screw on caps or commercial sharps containers.
 Bad: bags, milk jugs or coffee cans).
 Have a tongs handy in case there is a spill and you need to pick up syringes to put them in the larger container.

 - There are registered sharps collection stations listed on the DNR site.
 Law enforcement agencies can consult this list and contact the POC to make sure they are still current.
 If you do not see a local in your community, check with your local hospital, healthcare facility, pharmacy or health department to see if they will accept sharps.
 Any who are infectious disease generators can legally take sharps from the public without registering with the DNR.

 - Check with your local EMS department as some take sharps for police departments.

 - Check with your county solid waste department to see if they will accept sharps.
-Dunn and Jefferson have programs and in the near future, Safer Communities in Dane County will begin to accept sharps and dispose of them.
+Dunn and Jefferson have programs.

 - Here are links to a flyer and more information from the DNR which gives the public guidance about sharps.